God0nlyKnows/JBooru/README.md

 # JBooru
 A package that download a crucial info about posts from most popular booru sites

+### Jar file
+You can get latest jar file from Releases

 ### Example Usage
 ```